sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 df["Position"] = df["Pos"].apply(map_position)
 ```

-Now it's time to remove those useless fields.
+Now let's drop those pesky fields.

 ```python
 # Drop unnecessary fields
 df.drop(columns=["Pos", "AV", "Pfr_ID"], inplace=True)
 ```

-Upon investigating the data source, it is safe to assume players with NaN values for **Team**, **Round**, and **Pick** went undrafted.
-We will make these players easier to identify with some basic aliasing.
+Upon investigating the data source, it is safe for us to assume players with NaN values for **Team**, **Round**, and **Pick** went undrafted.
+We will alias these players easier to make them easier to identify.
 As for the players with missing combine metrics, we will remove them altogether.

 ```python
 # Replace NaN values for undrafted players